cnruby/gradle_java/README.md

 ## Method 2: From Gradle Properties File
 - !!!
 WARNING: The `password` and `API Key` etc SHOULD NOT BE SAVED IN the file `gradle.properties`, please use the method 1 or 3.
-- The gradle properties file name must be `gradle.properties` and in project's root folder
+- The gradle properties file name must be `gradle.properties` and in project's root folder. otherwise use the method 3
 - change real value for the follow commands

 ### add properties to gradle properties file `gradle.properties`